Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 #### Q5.
 When adding transparency styles, what is the difference between using the opacity property versus the background property with an `rgba()` value?
 - Opacity specifies the level of transparency of the child elements.
 Background with an `rgba()` value applies transparency to the background color only.
 - Opacity applies transparency to the background color only.
 Background with an `rgba()` value specifies the level of transparency of an element, as a whole, including its content.
 - Opacity specifies the level of transparency of an element, including its content.
-Background with an `rgba()` value applies transparency to the background color only.
+Background with an `rgba()` value applies transparency to the background color only.  <<<<---Correct
 - Opacity applies transparency to the parent and child elements.
 Background with an `rgba()` value specifies the level of transparency of the parent element only.

 #### Q6.
 What is true of block and inline elements?
 - By default, block elements are the same height and width as the content container between their tags; inline elements span the entire width of its container.
 - By default, block elements span the entire width of its container; inline elements are the same height and width as the content contained between their tags.
-- A "<nav>" element is an example of an inline element. "<header>" is an example of a block element.
+- A "<nav>" element is an example of an inline element. "<header>" is an example of a block element.  <<<<---Correct
 - A "<span>" is an example of a block element. "<div>" is an example of an inline element.

 #### Q7.
 CSS grid introduced a new lenght unit, fr, to create flexible grid tracks.
 Referring to the code sample below, what will the widths of the three columns be?